fasterthanlime/cs322/documents/report/source/deliverable2.rst

 .. image:: _static/2/search_york.png
    :scale: 75%

 Below an example of searching a value made from multiple fields.
 It's very basic but doing better really requires a better strategy than `LIKE`.
-They are tons of brilliant softwares that does that very well (Lucene, Solr, Sphinx, Xapian, …).
+There is tons of brilliant softwares that does that very well (Lucene, Solr, Sphinx, Xapian, …).

 .. image:: _static/2/search_jordan.png
    :scale: 75%